Jens0512/deny/README.md

 # no

 ```
-$ no Chess is boring
+$ deny "Chess is boring"
 "Chess is boring" No.
 ```

 ## Installation

-OSX: `brew install Jens0512/tap/no`

-Linux:
 ```
 git clone https://github.com/Jens0512/no.git
 cd no